20Minuten/JSBestPractices/README.md

 ### Formatting
 Object Shapes
 Objects should always be declared in exactly the form they are going to be used, at the smallest scope, and must never be mutated.
 See the NASA rules number 6.
-They do it as well!

 You can modify an object values with blistering speed in JS, but as soon as you change the shape of an object, the JIT compiler has to rebox it in every single reference.